fastforwardlabs/blog_deprecated/_newsletters/2018-05-16-subscribers.md

 from a distance without anyone hearing what commands were issued.
 This attack has an area-of-effect characteristic to it in which a large ultra-sonic speaker could be used to exploit all phones in an area.
-(Our own researchers have played with these concepts and can confirm the simplicity of implementing the methods outlined in the DolphinAttack paper.)
-And all of this simply because the assumption that a microphone only hears audio _that actually happened_ is wrong.
+(Our own researchers have played with these concepts within the confines of our office and can confirm the simplicity of implementing the methods outlined in the DolphinAttack paper.)
+And all of this simply because the assumption that a microphone only hears audio _that was actually audible_ is wrong.

 One thing that is fascinating about this attack is how it speaks to really understanding the differences between the ideal setup a researcher has when researching and developing a model versus the realities of the world.
-Similar issues affected computer vision research - where the real world has cameras with substantially different lens and image sensor properties than those represented in the training data used by researchers.
-The effects of these sorts of incongruities are easy to dissect when it comes to image/audio applications, especially these sorts of low-stakes scenarios; however the same design problems can arise in more critical locations.
-For example, what are the effects on real people if researchers into fraud detection simply don't understand the limitations and biases of the sensors that are creating the data on which they are basing their model?
+Similar issues affect computer vision research - where the real world has cameras with substantially different lens and image sensor properties than those represented in the training data used by researchers.
+The effects of these sorts of incongruities are easy to dissect when it comes to image/audio applications, especially in these sorts of low-stakes scenarios; however the same design problems can arise in more critical locations.
+For example, what are the effects on real people if researchers focused on fraud detection simply don't understand the limitations and biases of the sensors that are creating the data on which they are basing their model?